thacherT1D/webdevstuff/Programming_with_Javascript/Scopes,_Hoisting,_High_Order_Functions_+_Timers.desc.md

 person1.sayHi.call(person2);
 ```

-## What are the two types of scope?
+## What are the three types of scope?

 A **scope** is a list of variables and functions available for use on the current line of execution.
 There are three types of scope in JavaScript.